 Children can do advance care planning and document their preferences, however, there is no advance care directive legislation pertaining to a person less than 18 years of age and they are not legally binding.
 A person less than 18 years old cannot appoint a decision-maker.

 Applicability in other states and territories

-In general, a valid NT advance care directive will apply in other states and territories in Australia, although there may be some limitations and additional requirements.
+In general, a valid NT Advance Personal Plan will apply in other states and territories in Australia, although there may be some limitations and additional requirements.
 It may be recognised under common law.